jancajthaml-python/pyConsole/README.md

 Yup, been there didn't like it major deal breaker was screen flickering and (for me) insufficient rendering performance

 **Can you add {insert feature}**
-A: Nope, this library focuses only on barebone bootstrap of terminal application, everything else should be done with composition and custom code
+Nope, this library focuses only on barebone bootstrap of terminal application, everything else should be done with composition and custom code